• Facebook

 Warning

-Providing Null tag value for the query will throw an ArgumentNullException or NullPointerException.
+Providing a Null Tag value for the query will throw an ArgumentNullException or NullPointerException.

 Note

-In order to get more detail on object queries please refer to the SQL Reference for NCache section.
+To get more details on object queries, please refer to the SQL Reference for NCache section.

 Additional Resources

-NCache provides sample application for Tags on GitHub.
+NCache provides a sample application for Tags on GitHub.

 See Also